The Lake Jackson Ecopassage

 Summary:

 Lake Jackson is a 4000-acre sinkhole lake in northwestern Florida located 7 miles north of Tallahassee, FL in the Ochlockonee River basin.
 Lake Jackson is considered one of Leon County's most precious natural resources and is designated as an Aquatic Preserve by the State of Florida.
 The water level of Lake Jackson fluctuates widely and is controlled naturally by rainfall (variation in surface water run-off into the lake) and by two primary sinkholes (Porter Hole and Lime Sink).
-During drought conditions, a lowering of the water table causes leakage into the groundwater through the sinkholes and most of the lake bottom dries, an event that occurred 11 times in the last 100 years (1907, 1909, 1932, 1935, 1936, 1957, 1982, 1999, 2002, 2003, 2006), drying on average every 9 years.
+During drought conditions, a lowering of the water table causes leakage into the groundwater through the sinkholes and most of the lake bottom dries, an event that has occurred at least 12 times in the last 168 years (1840, 1907, 1909, 1932, 1935, 1936, 1957, 1982, 1999, 2002, 2003, 2006), drying on average every 9 years.
+In fact, native Americans referred to Lake Jackson as Lake Okeeheepkee "Disappearing Waters".
+We recently discovered an article from 1842 commenting on the lake drydown.

 US Highway 27 is a four-lane highway that was built directly across a 3/4-mile portion of northwest Lake Jackson, isolating part of the lake to the west now known as Little Lake Jackson.
 US Highway 27 is a virtually impassable barrier to turtles and other wildlife with 23,500 vehicles traveling along it each day.